4d-depot/HDI_Office365_manage_folders/readme.md

-Title: How do I manage emails with the Microsoft Graph API?
+Title: How do I manage email folders with the Microsoft Graph API?

-Version min: 4D v19 R8
+Version min: 4D v20